 The process of S&OP

 Every planning process has one key requirement – data.
 It must be available in a structured and consistent way and, ideally, be of high quality.
 This means that it shouldn’t be incomplete or have extreme values (outliers).
-The means the first step is accessing and preparing data.
+That means the first step is accessing and preparing data.

 What follows are tightly integrated steps which are continually measured in terms of performance.
 After data preparation comes demand planning, where planners need to constantly compare sales actuals vs. sales forecasts vs. plans.
 To align with marketing, these should also be synced to marketing plans for demand generation.